-To maintain the Company's status as a Regulated Investment Company ("RIC") for federal income tax purposes, PIK interest, which is a non-cash source of income, is included in the Company's taxable income and therefore affects the amount it is are required to pay to stockholders in the form of dividends, even though the Company has not yet collected the cash.
+PIK interest, which is non-cash source of income, is included in the Company's taxable income and therefore affects the amount the Company is required to distribute to stockholders to maintain its qualification as a regulated investment company ("RIC") for federal income tax purposes, even though the Company has not yet collected the cash.
 Generally, when current cash interest and/or principal payments on a loan become past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status and will generally cease recognizing PIK interest income on that loan for financial reporting purposes until all principal and interest have been brought current through payment or due to a restructuring such that the interest income is deemed to be collectible.
 The Company writes off any accrued and uncollected PIK interest when it is determined that the PIK interest is no longer collectible.